cneralich/tfe-tfc-migration-tool/README.md

     * Includes a helper function to migrate configuration version tarball files for all non-VCS-backed workspaces
 * [notification_configs.py](tfc_migrate/notification_configs.py)
     * Migrates all workspace notifications
-    * Email Notifications will be migrated, but email address are added based on Username.
-If the Usernames do not exist within the target organization at the time the Notifications are migrated, the triggers will still get migrated, but they will need to be updated once the target Users have confirmed their new Accounts.
+    * Email notifications will be migrated, but email address are added based on Username.
+If the Usernames do not exist within the target organization at the time the email notifications are migrated, the triggers will still get migrated, but they will need to be updated once the target users have confirmed their new accounts.
 * [org_memberships.py](tfc_migrate/org_memberships.py)
-    * This sends out an invite to join the target organization to all 'active' members of the source organization (which must be accepted by the User before they're added to the target organization)
+    * This sends out an invite to join the target organization to all 'active' members of the source organization (which must be accepted by the user before they'll be added to the target organization)
 * [policies.py](tfc_migrate/policies.py)
     * Migrates all non-VCS-backed (legacy) Sentinel policies
 * [policy_set_params.py](tfc_migrate/policy_set_params.py)
     * Migrates all Sentinel policy set parameters
     * For any parameter marked as `Sensitive`, only key names will be transferred (since values are write only)
-    * Includes a helper function to migrate sensitive policy set parameter values for all policy set parameters
+    * Includes a helper function to migrate sensitive policy set parameter values for all sensitive policy set parameters
 * [policy_sets.py](tfc_migrate/policy_sets.py)
     * Migrates all policy sets (for both VCS-backed and non-VCS-backed policies)
 * [registry_module_versions.py](tfc_migrate/registry_module_versions.py)